Chris Masuak

 Christopher William Masuak (born 1959) is a Canadian-born Australian musician, guitarist, songwriter and record producer.
-He joined the punk rock group, Radio Birdman (1976–78, 1995–96, 1997, 2005–07), then the hard rockers, the Hitmen (1978–84, 1989–92), and the Screaming Tribesmen (1984–89).
-Masuak has also been a member of New Christs (1983–84), the Juke Savages (1992–96), the Raouls (1996–97), and Klondike's North 40 (2002–08).
+He joined the punk rock group Radio Birdman (1976–1978, 1995–1996, 1997, 2005–2007), then the hard rockers, the Hitmen (1978–1984, 1989–1992), and the Screaming Tribesmen (1984–1989).
+Masuak has also been a member of New Christs (1983–1984), the Juke Savages (1992–1996), the Raouls (1996–1997), and Klondike's North 40 (2002–2008).
 He currently plays with The Viveiro Wave Riders in his adopted country of Spain.
 He has released material as Chris Boy King and as Klondike.
 Radio Birdman were inducted into the ARIA Hall of Fame in July 2007.

 Biography

-Christopher William Masuak, born in Kamloops, British Columbia in Canada, migrated to Australia by 1974 as a teenager.
+Christopher William Masuak, born in Kamloops, British Columbia, in Canada, migrated to Australia by 1974 as a teenager.
 His nickname of "Klondike" came from his Canadian youth.
 He attended Maroubra Bay High School.
 Masuak was a member of J.K. and the Can Openers in 1974 and then joined the Jackals alongside Rubin Acosta, Archie Archilles, Alf Azzopardi, Johnny Kannis and Steve Willman during 1974 and 1975.

 According to Kannis the Jackals were "a school band that Chris Masuak and I started while we were in year 10 [with a] Maltese rhythm section."
-They played cover versions of material by Aerosmith, Alice Cooper, Blue Oyster Cult, Ted Nugent, Lou Reed and original country rock tracks written by Masuak, including "Death by the Gun".
+They played cover versions of material by Aerosmith, Alice Cooper, Blue Öyster Cult, Ted Nugent, Lou Reed and original country rock tracks written by Masuak, including "Death by the Gun".
 Kannis remembered that "Chris' guitar playing was so raw, original and his lead breaks took your head off!"
 After their third gig Masuak and Kannis met Deniz Tek of punk rockers, Radio Birdman, who jammed with them.

 In late 1976 Masuak joined Radio Birdman replacing Philip "Pip" Hoyle on guitar, vocals and piano; fellow members were Warwick Gilbert on bass guitar, Ron Keeley on drums, Tek on guitar and vocals, and Rob Younger on lead vocals.
 They issued their debut four-track extended play, Burn My Eye, in October.
 They followed with their first studio album, Radios Appear, in July 1977.
 They disbanded in June 1978 after recording their second album, Living Eyes in April, which was issued posthumously in early 1981.

 In November 1977, while still members of Radio Birdman, Masuak, Gilbert and Keeley, joined Kannis in Johnny and the Hitmen together with Charlie Georgees on guitar (ex-Hellcats).
 Early in 1978, when Radio Birdman were touring overseas, Kannis formed a new version of Johnny and the Hitmen which disbanded soon after.
 In July 1978, after Radio Birdman had dissolved, Masuak and Kannis revived the Hitmen with new members, Ivor Hay on drums (ex-the Saints) and Phil Sommerville on bass guitar.
 Gilbert rejoined in September, initially on rhythm guitar and took over bass guitar when Summerville left in the following year.